 Once the app selection is done, you need to select the plan which you want to take for the instance. $5 plans are good for the people who are just starting a blog.

-Otherwise, choose based on your need but remember all of them has SSD based storage so response time is usually fine.
+Otherwise, choose based on your need but remember all of them have SSD based storage so response time is usually fine.

 Now name your instance, give it some meaningful name so that you can recognize that instance.
 Click on Create and you have a virtual server installed with OS and WordPress.